ULL-prompt-engineering/langchain-mini/README.md

 Thought:
 ```

 Notice the `Thought:` field at the end.
-This is where the LLM will write its thoughts.
+This is where the program will append the LLM response.

 The template is first filled inside the function `answerQuestion` with the information of the `question`
 and the available `tools`: